Distance 4,5 km

 Go down the street for around 250 m until you reach a tall red brick building – the former old Post Office complex (17).

 The Old Post Office building complex emerged in 1893.
 The complex can be characterized as a blend of three different architecture styles – various elements of classicism, neogothic, and Art Nouveau.
 The complex is composed of two-floor post building together with one-floor buildings from both sides, which used to be warehouses and stables.
-Every Saturday and Sunday the 42 m height Post Tower revives with music sounds from one of the biggest carillon in Lithuania, which is housed in the tower.
+Every Friday, Saturday and Sunday the 42 m height Post Tower revives with music sounds from one of the biggest carillon in Lithuania, which is housed in the tower at 17:00.

 Go down the Linden str.
 (Liepų g.) for another 450 m until you see the park on your left.
 This is where we recommend finishing the old town walking route.